princelundgren/automator-collection/README.md

 Rightclick .app, then press "Get Info".
 Drag and drop your logo to the tiny logo in the top-left corner of the window Done!

+## Convert video to 1080p(Google Cardboard compatible)
+In finder, right click a video and go to Services -> Convert video to 1080p(Google Cardboard compatible) This will convert the video to simple small sized 1080p video, which is compatible with most software/devices.
+For instance it is compatible with Google Cardboard players(I recommend AAA VR Player for Android), VLC on Mac & Android etc.